 What I like about this fork is it is a strong traditional heard wearing designed fork.

-It comes from a company that have been making garden tools in England for 200 years.
+It comes from a company that has been making garden tools in England for 200 years.
 They make quality tools.

 Because it is solid forged out of one piece of unique specification steel that makes it very strong and less likely to break.